section-engineering-education/engineering-education/content/articles/getting-started-with-scala-collections/index.md

 Scala collection contains all collection classes, whether they are mutable, immutable, or generic.

-Most client-side collection classes are found in the `Scala.collection`, `scala.collection.immutable`, and `scala.collection.mutable packages`.
+Most client-side collection classes are found in the `Scala.collection`, `scala.collection.immutable`, and `scala.collection.mutable` packages.

-`Package scala.collection` contains the most often used collection classes.
+Package `scala.collection` contains the most often used collection classes.
 The degree of mutability varies across the variants.

-**Mutable Collections**- It is possible to update this kind of Collection, but it appends new elements to the existing ones.
+**Mutable collections**- It is possible to update this kind of collection, but it appends new elements to the existing ones.

-The items of the changeable Collection may be added, updated, or removed.
+The items of the changeable collection may be added, updated, or removed.
 Examples of mutable collections include: AnyRefMap, ArrayBuffer, ArrayStack, BitSet, ArrayBuilder, ArraySeq, HashSet, LinkedHashMap, LinkedHashSet, LinkedList, DoubleLinkedList, HashMap etc.

 The code below is an example of a mutable collection: